Here’s the deal with mealybugs on Succulent…

 Mealybugs are hard to spot on succulents because they hide in cracks and crevices between leaves.

-It can take a while for their damage to become apparent, and untreated mealy bug infestations will have a severe impact on a succulent plant possibly killing it.
+It can take a while for the mealybug problem and damage to become apparent, and untreated mealy bug infestations will have a severe impact on a succulent plant possibly killing it.

 How Can You Recognize Mealybugs?

 Inspect your succulents often to catch mealy bugs as soon as they appear.
 More on how to kill mealy bugs.